Clinical Microbiology Short Essay Question And Answers

 • It is surrounded by a lipid envelope containing peplomers

-• The tegument is present between capsid and envelope
+• The tegument is present between the capsid and the envelope

 DNA Viruses Morphology Of Herpesvirus